-- I. Ask participants to use Handout 3 to brainstorm their career path. - 2.
+- 1. Ask participants to use the handout Your Career Path Map to brainstorm their career path. - 2.
 Ask participants to then look over the template and come up with their own career objective in the blue box. - 3.
 Close-out: Have participants share back their career objectives. - 4.
-Optional: Use Facilitator Handout I to share additional resources with participants.
+Optional: Use Facilitator Handout: Additional Resources to share additional resources with participants.